Raptor-cyber/Phishing-Page-Detector/README.md

 ---

-## 📜 License
+ License

 This project is for educational use only under the **Creative Commons BY-NC 4.0 License**.
 Unauthorized phishing simulations or misuse of the code for real-world attacks are strictly prohibited.

----

-## ✅ Acknowledgement
+Acknowledgement

-Developed by the **Megadriod Cybersecurity Training Academy** as part of its mission to educate and prepare red/blue teams across the globe.
+Developed by the Megadriod Cybersecurity Training Academy as part of its mission to educate and prepare red/blue teams across the globe.

 > _"Empowering cyber defense through knowledge."_